 Does your glazier or glass supplier engage in best practice?

-Always ask if your glazier or glass supplier is an AGGA accredited member.
-AGGA members are trained and tested in interpreting AS 1288:2006 the selection and installation standard for the glass and glazing industry.
-For AGGA members, best practice is not a negotiation, it is the only option.
-By using an AGGA member to source your glass products, you can be assured that they have been certified by a qualified certifier and are from a reputable supplier.
+Always ask if your glazier or glass supplier is an accredited member of AGWA.
+Members are trained and tested in interpreting AS 1288:2006 the selection and installation standard for the glass and glazing industry.
+For AGWA members, best practice is not a negotiation, it is the only option.
+By using an AGWA member to source your glass products, you can be assured that they have been certified by a qualified certifier and are from a reputable supplier.

 Questions & Advice on Glass Standards

 If your issue is not covered in an Australian Standard it may be that an engineered solution is required and can be supplied by engineering professionals in accordance with the highest principals of the Standards.

 Electronic and hard copy standards can be purchased from www.saiglobal.com.

 Glass & Glazing Industry Related Standards